- UK Incorporation +

 However, it must always have at least the authorised minimum of £50,000 sterling in issued capital, irrespective of what other currency it uses.

 Audit and Annual accounts: All UK companies are required to file accounts prepared in statutory form with the Registrar of Companies and the Inland Revenue whether trading or not.
 A PLC must file its accounts to the Companies House within 6 months after its accounting reference date .If the PLC is late for filing accounts, then a penalty will be imposed on the company for late filing.
 These accounts need to include:

 Private Companies are subject to some restrictions and exceptions, for example a PLC cannot benefit the audit exemption that are available to small companies.

 Registered Office: A registered office must be maintained in the United Kingdom.

-Taxation: Corporation tax is paid by UK companies based on accounts, which are submitted to the HM Revenue and Customs and the Companies House at the end of the company's financial year.
-Companies pay corporation tax at the rate of 21% where the net profit before tax does not exceed £300,000.
+Taxation: Corporation Tax is paid by UK companies based on accounts, which are submitted to the HM Revenue and Customs and the Companies House at the end of the company's financial year.
+Companies pay corporation tax as at the current corporation tax rate.